CLASS ATTENDANCE POLICIES

 The Office of Communications will post non-business items.
 Communications reserves the right to determine what non-business items will be posted.
 Postings may be edited due to space constraints.
 Items such as prayer requests must go through Campus Ministry for forwarding to The Dolphin Digest.

 Official notices from administrative departments are posted on the bulletin board adjacent to the registrar’s office.
 This board is reserved for this purpose and may not be used by organizations for posters or other purposes.

-Students may not leaflet, or cause or seek to permit leafleting by any third party, on any part of the Le Moyne College campus, including the parking lots, without the permission of the vice president for student development.
+Students may not leaflet, or cause or seek to permit leafleting by any third party, on any part of the Le Moyne College campus, including the parking lots, without the permission of the associate provost for student development.